trantiendt9/tranning-devops/EFK/ElasticSearch/elasticsearch/README.md

 ### How to deploy clusters with security (authentication and TLS) enabled?

-This Helm chart can generate a [Kubernetes Secret][] or use an existing one to setup Elastic credentials.

-This Helm chart can use existing [Kubernetes Secret][] to setup Elastic certificates for example.
+This Helm chart can use existing [Kubernetes secrets][] to setup credentials or certificates for examples.
 These secrets should be created outside of this chart and accessed using [environment variables][] and volumes.

-This chart is setting TLS and creating a certificate by default, but you can also provide your own certs as a K8S secret.
-An example of configuration for providing existing certificates can be found in [examples/security][].
+An example of Elasticsearch cluster using security can be found in [examples/security][].

 ### How to migrate from helm/charts stable chart?